-After making all qualitative adjustments to their rating metrics, either upward or downward, the County earns triple-A from all three major credit rating agencies.
+After making all qualitative adjustments to their rating metrics, either upward or downward, the County rates 'AAA' from all three major credit rating agencies.
 Triple-A is the highest rating from each agency and signals that the County has an "extremely strong capacity to meet financial commitments".